marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: attribute of types, type attributes

 .. _type-attributes:

-.. index:: attribute of types

-.. index:: type attributes

 Specifying Attributes of Types
 ******************************